UCAS Code: Combined Honours only – see combinations tab|Duration: 3 years|Full Time|Creative Campus

 Teaching on this degree is structured into lectures, seminars and tutorials.
 You have the opportunity to have a one-to-one meeting with your tutor on a regular basis.

-If you are studying Music as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to 10 teaching hours in your second and third years.
-If you are studying Music as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.
+Studying Music Production, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 teaching hours in your second and third years.

 Assessments on this course will consist of: